-Building consistency at race pace is an important skill for all runners regardless of race distance.
-This is a session Eliud Kipchoge did a couple of weeks ago in the build up to this weekends attempt at running a marathon under 2 hours.
-This session is great for runners and triathletes running events up to Marathon distance and longer.
+Building consistency at a race pace is an important skill for all runners regardless of the race distance.
+This is a session Eliud Kipchoge did a couple of weeks ago in the build-up to this weekend’s attempt at running a marathon in under 2 hours.
+This session is great for runners and triathletes running events up to Marathon distances and longer.

 Each week I will be posting the Friday Fartlek Run Sessions that you can do to enhance your running.
 Fartlek is a Swedish term that is often used by runners and it means speed-play.
 See a previous post about training intensity (levels) to know how hard to work.